Creating a law firm budget and organizing your finances is arguably one of the most important starting points when hanging your shingle.

 - QuickBooks Online has favorable reviews as a tool for watching your cash flow and keeping track of your finances.

-- G Suite is Google’s personalized-to-your-business email, calendar, cloud storage, and everything else solution.
+- Google Workspace is Google’s personalized-to-your-business email, calendar, cloud storage, and everything else solution.

-- Office 365 is a G Suite alternative that comes with the time-honored Microsoft Office, in addition to a cloud storage drive, personalized email, and more.
+- Office 365 is a Google Workspace alternative that comes with the time-honored Microsoft Office and a cloud storage drive, personalized email, and more.

 - A financial institution that offers a trust account.

-Most of these are monthly expenses that you’ll want to put in your law firm budget.
-While most do have an associated cost, consider whether this product will help shift the majority of your time from non-billable to billable tasks.
-If the answer is yes, then the product will pay for itself in the long run.
+Most of these are monthly expenses you’ll want to put in your law firm budget.
+While most have an associated cost, consider whether this product will help shift most of your time from non-billable to billable tasks.
+If the answer is yes, the product will pay for itself in the long run.

 Avoid excessive debt when you’re just starting out